piellardj/water-webgpu/README.md

 #### "Water" rendering mode
 This rendering mode is way more expensive but has a cartoonish water look that I like.
 Everything happens in screen-space: no additional geometry is required.

 The first step is common with the "balls" rendering mode: I render each sphere as a billboard.
-This time however, I use all 4 channels of the texture and I store in the blue channel the cumulated depth.
+This time however, I use all 4 channels of the texture and I store in the blue channel the water depth (computed in additive mode).
 <div style="text-align:center">
     <img alt="In RG channels, local position.
 In blue channel, water depth.
 In alpha channel, depth." src="src/readme/local-pos_water-depth_depth.png"/>
     <p>